Mad-Hax-Code/SenseHat_HelloWorld/README.md

-# Introduction to the Python 3 using the Raspberry Pi SenseHat!
+# Learn Python 3 using the Raspberry Pi SenseHat!